CHICAGO ERB'S PALSY LAWYERS

 - Emotional distress, loss or diminishment of the quality of life, grief, etc.

-Erb’s Palsy Compensation
+Erb’s Palsy Lawsuit Compensation

 The amount of compensation you are able to receive from an Erb’s palsy lawsuit simply depends.
 Some cases may bring in tens of thousands of dollars, while others reach as high as the millions.
 When it comes down to it, the amount of possible compensation is determined by a few key factors.

 The severity of the child’s birth injury is one of the most weighing factors, as well as how much it costs to treat those injuries.
-If the injury to the brachial plexus caused significant trauma and resulted in numerous treatments and/or operations, you can expect much more than if it were cured within a few physical therapy sessions.
-Having proper medical documentation of the injury is also crucial in determining the value of your case.
+If the injury to the brachial nerves caused significant trauma and resulted in numerous treatments and/or operations, you can expect much more than if it were cured within a few physical therapy sessions.
+Having proper medical records of the injury is also crucial in determining the value of your case.
 Without it, you may receive less or even no compensation at all.

 A skilled, experienced Chicago birth injury attorney such as those at Curcio Law Offices can help ensure you’re in the best position for a favorable outcome.
+Our medical malpractice lawyers are some of the best in the business, so don’t hesitate to reach out to us.
+You may be able to hold the physician or hospital accountable for negligence.

 Contact the Chicago Erb’s Palsy Attorneys at Curcio Law Offices

 If your child has experienced a birth injury such as Erb’s palsy, you may be entitled to compensation.
 Located in the heart of downtown Chicago, Curcio Law Offices is dedicated to exclusively representing injured parties and their families in a wide range of personal injury matters, including birth injuries.
-In order to give your case the best chance it has, contact our Chicago Erb’s palsy attorneys to get started on your medical malpractice lawsuit today.
+In order to give your case the best chance it has, contact our Chicago Erb’s palsy attorneys to get started on your medical malpractice case today.